sighupio/furyctl/docs/releases/unreleased.md

 ## Bug fixes 🐞

 - [[#743](https://github.com/sighupio/furyctl/pull/743)] All kinds: `apply --start-from` now stops when the configuration has changes to a phase before the selected one.
 Before this fix furyctl skipped those changes and wrote the new configuration to the cluster, so the change was lost and the next `diff` did not show it as pending.
+- [[#746](https://github.com/sighupio/furyctl/issues/746)] All kinds: a flag that you give on the command line now has precedence over the same flag in the `flags` section of `furyctl.yaml`.
+The documented priority is `furyctl.yaml` < environment variable < command line.
+Before this release the commands `diff`, `create config`, `get cluster-info` and `get upgrade-paths` read the configuration file first, thus the configuration file had the precedence.
+If you want the value of the configuration file, do not give the flag on the command line.

 ## Breaking Changes 💔